Characters: Team Fortress 2 Defense

 - Mook Horror Show: Interestingly enough, not in his promo, but in Medic's.

 - More Dakka: A 200-round clip is the base amount, which you can chew through in under a minute.
 This number is also inaccurate; in-game, 1 round on his ammo counter fires 4 bullets, which can be seen in the leftover bulletholes of whatever he happens to be aiming at.
 Poot a Heavy by a Dispenser and he becomes a bottomless fountain of bullets.
 Mann vs. Machine lets you upgrade to a 500 round clip and increase your fire rate significantly.
+Valve had to give the tanks (the mini-bosses in Mann vs. Machine mode) a 75% damage resistance to miniguns just to stop Heavies from simply chewing through them in a matter of seconds.

 - Mother Russia Makes You Strong